Searching ...

 Don’t forget about its world-class fishing spots.
 Catch anything from trout in Allegheny mountain streams to bass in the Susquehanna River.
 Take a lazy multi-day canoe/camping trip or simply a day of leisurely boating on one of the many lakes.

-See how midcentury tycoons lived with a tour of Carnegie Mansion in Pittsburgh or visit the Amish Country for a trip back to simpler times.
+See how midcentury tycoons lived with a tour of Carnegie Mansion in Pittsburgh.
+The art museums are definite bucket lists, like the Andy Warhol Museum.

 The arts have a strong presence in the state, too.
 You can visit the Andy Warhol Museum or its Carnegie Museums in Pittsburgh.
-Philadelphia has its own Museum of Art, while locals love street festivals like the Milton Fringe Festival in Central Pennsylvania.
+Philadelphia has multiple art venues, with recommended locations being The Rodin, the Barnes Foundation, and the Philadelphia Museum of Art.

-Sports
+Pennsylvania Sports

 Plus, alumni and students are avid supporters of the college teams at Villanova University and Penn State.
 Year-round, you’ll stay busy supporting the local athletic talent.

-Why move to Pennsylvania?
+Why Move to Pennsylvania?

 Start Your Home Search